PrinuVinod/ayyiye-khaiye/README.md

-# Restaurant-App
+# Cum 'n Eat

 **Abstract:**

-The restaurant menu application is a web-based platform designed to streamline the ordering process for customers and facilitate efficient management for restaurant staff.
+Cum 'n Eat menu application is a web-based platform designed to streamline the ordering process for customers and facilitate efficient management for staff.
 The application provides an intuitive user interface, allowing customers to browse through an extensive menu categorized into soups, starters, main courses, snacks, desserts, and drinks.

 Key Features: